dsav-eng/Image-Viewer/README.md

 ## Running unit tests

-Run `ng test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test ibm-image-viewer` to execute the unit tests for the application via [Jest](https://jestjs.io).

-Run `nx affected:test` to execute the unit tests affected by a change.
+Run `nx test images-store` to execute the unit tests for the NGRX Store via [Jest](https://jestjs.io).

 ## Further help